-How to Change the Ignition Coil in Your Portable Generator Step-By-Step Guide
+How to Change the Ignition Coil in Your Portable Generator 7-Step Guide

-Have you ever experienced the frustration of your open-frame portable generator suddenly stalling or refusing to start?
-It is a common issue that many generator owners face and one possible culprit could be a faulty ignition coil.
+Have you ever experienced the frustration of your portable generator suddenly stalling or refusing to start?
+It is a common issue that many generator owners face, and one possible culprit could be a faulty ignition coil.

-But fear not, This step-by-step instruction will walk you through the process of replacing the ignition coil for your portable generator, Complete with detailed instructions and images to ensure a successful ignition coil replacement.
+But fear not, “Mechanic Guide” is here to help.
+Step-by-step instructions will guide you through the process of how to replace the ignition coil for your open-frame models, like Generac, Honda, Briggs & Stratton, etc., with complete, detailed instructions, images, and video to ensure a successful ignition coil replacement.

-If your generator is acting up, like randomly shutting down or misfiring after running for only a short time, like 10 or 15 minutes, it is a good idea to consider the ignition coil as a possible cause.
+If your generator is acting up, like randomly shutting down or misfiring, backfires after running for only a short time, such as 10 or 15 minutes, if any of these symptoms are observed, it is a good idea to consider the ignition coil as a possible cause.
 In such cases, replacing the ignition coil might help resolve the issue.

 Ignition Coil Replacement for Open-Frame Generator